learn-co-curriculum/truthiness-code-challenge-new-repl-syntax/README.md

 ### Code Challenge I

 Take a look at the code below.
 We have defined a method, `returning_true` that uses a comparison operator, the `<` (less than) to compare the number 14 to...nothing.
 Fill out the necessary portion of the code so that the method will return `true`.
-Then, call the method.
+Then call the method.

 ~~~ruby